 - Session cookies – These temporary cookies will expire once your session ends and you close the browser.

-- Persistent cookies — This covers all the cookies that stay on your hard drive until you or your browser erases them, which will depend on the cookie’s expiration date.
-All persistent cookies have an expiration date programmed into their code, but the durations can vary.
+- Persistent cookies — This covers all the cookies that stay on your hard drive until you or your browser erases them, depending on the cookie’s expiration date.
+All persistent cookies have an expiration date programmed into their code, but the duration can vary.
 According to the ePrivacy Directive, they should not last longer than 12 months, but in practice, they could stay on your device for a lot longer if you do not take action and manually erase them yourself.

 - Strictly necessary cookies — These cookies are necessary for you to browse the website and use its features, such as saving items into a shopping cart or logging into secure areas of the website.
 These cookies will typically be first-party session cookies, and whilst it’s not necessary to obtain consent for these cookies, what they do and why they are required needs to be explained to the user in the cookie banner.

 The growing concern over the privacy risks presented by cookies typically references third-party, persistent, marketing cookies.
-This is because these cookies can trigger the collection of significant amounts of personal information that could be used to identify an individual, and the chain of responsibility for who can access the data from a third-party cookie can get very convoluted – increasing the risk of abuse.
+This is because these cookies can trigger the collection of significant amounts of personal information that could be used to identify an individual.
+The chain of responsibility for who can access the data from a third-party cookie can get very convoluted – increasing the risk of abuse.